droundy/fac/web/documentation.md

    order of these directives has no effect, so long as the follow the `"| "` line to which they apply.

+2. Optional rules beginning with `"? "` are identical to rules beginning with a pipe, with the sole difference being that optional rules are only built if they are needed to build another target, or if they are explicitly requested.
+Optional rules enable you to specify a large number of rules and only have what is needed built.

 3. Output specifications beginning with `"> "` followed by the name of the file that is output.
 There is no escaping performed, and only newlines and null characters are disallowed in the file name.